 A given drug sample can have multiple positive results for different drugs.
 One way to examine these results is to look at how often things are detected together.
 In the heatmaps below, we present the percentage of samples testing positive for the pair of drugs or drug categories listed.
 This comparison of the co-presence of two drugs cannot account for the fact that there are often three or more drugs present.
 The diagonal (where the column name and row name are the same) represents those samples testing positive for only that drug category (these samples may have tested positive for a drug category not listed here).
 The rows and columns are ordered from largest to smallest share of drug checking samples, alone or in combination.
 For more details on drug categories named, click here.

-If you mouse over the Heroin alone cell (Heroin row and Heroin column), you can see that 78% (69) of samples tested positive for heroin and for no other drug category in the matrix.
+If you mouse over the Heroin alone cell (Heroin row and Heroin column), you can see that 77% of samples tested positive for heroin and for no other drug category in the matrix.
 If you move along the Heroin row (or column) you can see the share of all samples that tested positive for heroin and that other drug type.
-If you move along the Xylazine row or column, you can see that the 3 cases positive for xylazine also had fentanyl along with heroin.
-The Fentanyl alone cell indicates one of the 4 samples not positive for heroin had fentanyl by itself.
+If you move along the Xylazine row or column, you can see that the 4 cases positive for xylazine also had fentanyl along with heroin.
+The Fentanyl alone cell indicates one of the 6 samples not positive for heroin had fentanyl by itself.
+One sample sold as heroin was positive for no drug presented in the matrix.

 What's in things sold as...